History of Hungary: 1956 revolution

 The change of leadership in the party was reflected in the articles of the government newspaper Szabad Nép ("Free People").
 On 29 October the newspaper welcomed the new government and openly criticized Soviet attempts to influence the political situation in Hungary.
-This view was supported by Radio Miskolc, which called for the immediate withdrawal of Soviet troops from the country.
 On 30 October, Nagy announced that he was freeing Cardinal Mindszenty and other political prisoners.
 He also informed the people that his government intended to abolish the one-party state.
 This was followed by statements of Tildy, Kéthly and Farkas concerning the restitution of the Smallholders Party, the Social Democratic Party and the Petőfi (former Peasants) Party.

 Nagy's most controversial decision took place on 1 November, when he announced that Hungary intended to withdraw from the Warsaw Pact and proclaimed Hungarian neutrality.
 He asked the United Nations to become involved in the country's dispute with the Soviet Union.
 On 3 November, Nagy announced details of his coalition government.
 It included communists (Kádár, Georg Lukács, and Géza Losonczy), three members of the Smallholders' Party (Tildy, Béla Kovács and István Szabó), three Social Democrats (Kéthly, Gyula Keleman, Joseph Fischer), and two Petőfi Peasants (István Bibó and Farkas).
 Pál Maléter was appointed minister of defence.

 Khrushchev became increasingly concerned about these developments and on 4 November 1956 sent the Red Army into Hungary.
 Soviet tanks immediately captured Hungary's airfields, highway junctions and bridges.
 Fighting took place all over the country, and the Hungarian forces were quickly defeated.
 During the Hungarian Uprising, an estimated 20,000 people were killed, nearly all during the Soviet intervention.
 Nagy was arrested and imprisoned until his execution in 1958.
 Other government ministers or supporters who were either executed or died in captivity include Maléter, Losonczy, Attila Szigethy and Miklós Gimes.